+Common Fargets

-Common Targets - AML Predicate Offenses and Sanctions Programs Convergence
+AML Predicate Offenses & Sanctions Programs Convergence

-Sanctions and AML measures both serve as tools to combat illicit conduct.
+Sanctions and AML/CFT measures both serve as tools to combat illicit conduct.
 As sanctions programs and AML/CFT regimes have expanded significantly in recent years, there has been increasing overlap in the specific conduct targeted by both.
-Threats to national and collective security targeted by sanctions regimes have converged, in many ways, with serious organized crime targeted by AML/CFT regimes.
+Threats to national and collective security targeted by sanctions regimes have converged, in many ways, with serious organized crime targeted by AML regimes.

-The chart below describes six criminal activities that are considered money laundering predicate crimes and targeted by AML/CFT regimes are also types of conduct targeted by sanctions regimes.
-Moreover, sanctions evasion may be a predicate offence for money laundering as it involves either a specified unlawful activity in some jurisdictions or may involve criminal activity such as fraud that is a predicate offense to money laundering.
+The chart on the next page describes six criminal activities considered money laundering predicate crimes targeted by AML regimes that are also types of conduct targeted by sanctions regimes.
+Moreover, sanctions evasion may be a predicate offense for money laundering as it involves either a specified unlawful activity in some jurisdictions or may involve criminal activity that is a predicate offense to money laundering.